brown-studios/minuet/README.md

 Read these guides to learn how to build, install, and use Minuet.

-1. [Hardware guide](docs/hardware-guide.md): All about Minuet's custom circuit board
+1. [Hardware guide](docs/hardware-guide.md): All about Minuet's circuit board
 1. [Fan motor guide](docs/fan-motor-guide.md): How to choose a brushless DC fan motor for Minuet, wire it up, and make adapters for installing it
-1. [Setup guide](docs/setup-guide.md): How to configure Minuet for your motor, network, automation, and peripherals
+1. [Setup guide](docs/setup-guide.md): How to configure Minuet for your motor, network, automation, and accessories
 1. [Installation guide](docs/installation-guide.md): How to install Minuet into your Maxxfan
 1. [User guide](docs/user-guide.md): How to use Minuet once it has been installed